rzzzwilson/morse/README.rst

-Code associated with recognizing and teach morse code.
+Code associated with generating morse code sounds.

 The directories: